aayushsenapati/yadfs/README.md

 ```
 - Save this as docker-compose.yml
 - 'run docker compose up'
+- for all container names:
-- in terminal execute 'docker exec -it /bin/ash'
+     in terminal execute 'docker exec -it {put container name here} /bin/ash'
-- in the alpine ash shell run 'apk add go'
+     in the alpine ash shell run 'apk add go'